BinstonWinston/SMO-Prop-Hunt/README.md

 ### Rules
 * Standard Hide&Seek Rules
 * No hiding or running away in Captures as they do not sync on the prop hunt build (using a capture to get to a place with your prop is okay)
+* Hint Suggestions
+  * 3 mins - Subarea/No subarea
+  * 6 mins - Top/Bottom or Left/Right
+  * 9 mins - Vague prop description (e.g. "my prop is made of rock", ")
+  * 15 mins - Detailed prop description (e.g. "I'm a blue-ish rock pillar a few marios tall", "I'm a small green bush that is usually in X part of the kingdom")
+    * You're allowed to change props, but don't do it immediately after giving a hint to throw seekers off
+  * 20 mins - Hint art/screenshot of prop (with minimal background/hiding spot)
+  * 30 mins - Hint art of hiding spot
+* Be reasonable, have fun!
-* Be reasonable, don't pick a small prop and just hide in a tiny crevice, try to blend in with normal stage design.
-If people aren't finding you after too long, try moving around, switching props, or giving more detailed hints, have fun with it!
+  * Don't pick a small prop and just hide in a tiny crevice, try to blend in with normal stage design.
+If people aren't finding you after too long, try moving around, switching props, or giving more detailed hints
-* Mid-air freezing is only allowed to line up props to make them look realistic, no using it to hide at a hard-to-reach spot high in the air or to gain infinite height
+  * Mid-air freezing is only allowed to line up props to make them look realistic, no using it to hide at a hard-to-reach spot high in the air or to gain infinite height.
+  * Don't clip your prop into a wall so only a tiny corner is visible.
+Some props are not centered around mario, don't use this to make your prop go out-of-bounds (a small piece of the base of a pillar or something is okay if needed to line up the prop with the ground, but make sure the majority of the prop is in-bounds)
+* There's a cooldown between switching props to make it more difficult for hiders to escape
 * Choose one of
     * Random props at the start of the round, no switching props, you get what you get
     * Hiders can choose their prop and cycle thru while escaping (e.g. run around a corner and turn into a different nearby object)

-### :warning: Known Issues
-* Sometimes props take a sec to appear locally, try moving around or switching between hider and seeker

 ## Best Kingdoms
 * Metro